 I am an honorary Professor of Digital Humanities in the Department of Information Studies, University College London, where I was employed from 2003 – 2017, and was previously Director of UCL Centre for Digital Humanities (2012-2017) teaching digitisation of cultural heritage.
-My UCL webpage contains more information about publications and research projects.

 This is my personal blog, and everything I say here is in a personal capacity: the thoughts and opinions expressed here are my own and are not aligned to my institutional home, nor my past, present, or future employment.
 Nothing posted here expresses or implies anything on my employer’s behalf.
 Its all me, on this space.